Ennnm/succinct-cut/README.md

 ##### Issues

-- pure nextjs frontend and backend has a timeout of 15s
+- Vercel deployment has a timeout of 15s.

-- nextjs + firebase sets a timeout on IBM watsons of 540s (current approach).
+- NextJS + Firebase sets a timeout on IBM watsons of 540s (current approach).

   *A longer video will require a longer transcription time and this may be cut off prematurely.
   While working with firebase databases and cloud functions have their advantages, porting over to express backend on heroku and using [IBM async API](https://cloud.ibm.com/apidocs/speech-to-text?code=node#registercallback) may remove this problem with fixed timeouts.*

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ennnm/succinct_cut/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>